Skip to main content

 Here are the steps for setting up the Email channel.

-• Enter a name for the alert.
+• Enter a name for the Alert Channel.
 The name can be anything, but should be meaningful.
-For example, if the Alert Channel will be used to notify the MQ admins, like in this case call it something MQ related such as MQ Email Channel
+For example, if the Alert Channel will be used to notify the MQ admins, like in this case, call it something MQ related such as MQ Email Channel

 • Enter the email address to notify.
-Notice that there is an Add Email link on the right side if you want to add multiple Email addresses.
-For the lab purpose, please use jammer@localhost email - Instana will be able to send email to your localhost email server
+Notice that there is an Add Email link on the form if you want to add multiple email addresses.
+For this lab we will use mqadmins@example.com.

-Next, click the Test Channel button.
-This will attempt to send a test Email to the address you specified.
-You'll see whether the Instana server has access to the Email destination.
+Next, click the Send Test Email button.
+This will attempt to send a test email to the address you specified.

 After successfully testing the Alert Channel, click the Create button to save the Alert Channel